SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Removing a Dashboard

-To add a widget to a dashboard, ensure the dashboard is visible.The same applies when removing it.
+To add a widget to a dashboard, ensure the dashboard is visible.
+The same applies when removing it.
 Click on the cogwheel icon at the top right.
 Select "Remove dashboard" to remove a dashboard.

 ## <a name="widget"></a>Widget Package